cmu-rss-lab/rosdiscover/README.rst

        rosservice          simulates the output of rosservice for a given configuration.
-       acme                generates Acme from a source file
+       acme                generates Acme from a source file observe             observes a robot running in a container and produces an architecture

    optional arguments:
      -h, --help            show this help message and exit